abros0000/undetected-facebook-pishing/readme.md

 ## Using the script

-You are free to use this for any purpose, including private or commercial use.
+Only for intellectual use, we are not responsible for damages to third parties.
+We do not encourage hacking in any of the aforementioned ways

 **This uses IP2Location Database Lite**